Targeted therapy for breast cancer

 Learn more about:

-Herceptin works by attaching itself to HER2 positive breast cancer cells, destroying the cells or reducing their ability to divide and grow.
-Herceptin also encourages the body’s own immune cells to help destroy the cancer cells.
+Your treatment team may refer to trastuzumab by a brand name, such as Herzuma, Kanjinti or Ogivri.
+It is also known by the brand name Herceptin, though this version is now rarely used in Australia.
+Trastuzumab works by attaching itself to HER2+ breast cancer cells, destroying the cells or reducing their ability to divide and grow.
+Trastuzumab also encourages the body’s own immune cells to help find and destroy the cancer cells.

 Video: What are immunotherapy and targeted therapy?